 \subsection{Oscillation in time induces spectral bias}

-For \eqref{eqn:KG}, as $\varepsilon \to 0$, the solution develops rapidly oscillatory phases in time with carrier frequencies $\pm 1/\varepsilon^{2}$, so that the temporal wavelength is only $O(\varepsilon^{2})$ while the spatial scale remains $O(1)$.
+For \eqref{eqn:KG}, as $\varepsilon \to 0$, the solution develops rapidly oscillatory temporal phases.
+Their carrier frequencies are $\pm 1/\varepsilon^{2}$, giving temporal wavelength $O(\varepsilon^{2})$ but spatial scale $O(1)$.
 This makes the problem extremely stiff in time.
 In the same regime, the conserved energy satisfies $E(t) = O(\varepsilon^{-2})$ and becomes unbounded as $\varepsilon \to 0$.
-This ``energy inflation'' significantly complicates both asymptotic analysis and error control, since any discretization error is amplified at this energy scale and interacts with the fast phase, rendering long-time integration highly fragile.
+This ``energy inflation'' complicates asymptotic analysis and error control.
+Discretization errors are amplified at this scale and interact with the fast phase.

-We now investigate the challenge of spectral bias induced by time oscillation when solving this equation using collocation-based optimization methods such as PINNs.
-The model $u_{\theta}$ approximates the NKGE solution $u$ by minimizing the following loss function, including the residual, the initial condition, and the period boundary losses
+We next study spectral bias caused by time oscillation in collocation-based solvers such as PINNs.
+The model $u_{\theta}$ approximates $u$ by minimizing residual, initial, and periodic-boundary losses:

-where $P_f$, $P_0$, and $P_b$ denote the sets of collocation points for the PDE residual, the initial condition, and the boundary condition, respectively. $\mathbb{E}_{(\mathbf{x},t)\in P}$ denotes the empirical average over the set $P$. $[a,b]$ is the period spatial domain.
+Here $P_f$, $P_0$, and $P_b$ are collocation sets.
+They correspond to the residual, initial condition, and boundary condition, respectively. $\mathbb{E}_{(\bm{x},t)\in P}$ denotes the empirical average over the set $P$. $[a,b]$ is the periodic spatial domain.

-Here, we introduce the following composition \cite{dong2021period}
+Here, we introduce the following composition \citep{dong2021period}

 where $m > 0$ is a positive integer.
-A similar transformation can be applied to a higher-dimensional spatial domain $\mathbf{x}$.
+A similar transformation can be applied to a higher-dimensional spatial domain $\bm{x}$.
 We then apply the following transformation to satisfy the initial condition automatically:

 The total loss used for training via automatic differentiation and backpropagation is the following